 With great care, we cross the Bethartoli Glacier to explore the Trisul Nala Valley.
 Gabar Singh, who is leading the way, suddenly comes to a stop, uttering only one word: ”Bharal!”
 On the mountain slope across the river, a herd of 26 beautiful blue sheep (Pseudois nayaur) are feeding.
 This species is an evolutionary curiosity, as its behavior shows traits from goat as well as sheep.
 On our way back, we surprise four of them on the trail in front of us.
 They bolt, uttering a peculiar, bird-like call.
 They soon calm down, however, letting us approach quite close.

-We return by another route out of the area, along the Rishi Ganga River.
-In this way, we won’t have to cross the awful Dharansi Pass, but otherwise the trek is far from easy.
+As we now follow the Rishi Ganga River out of the area, we won’t have to cross the awful Dharansi Pass, but otherwise the trek is far from easy.
 Descending sheer rock walls, we have to dangle on ropes, and several times we must cross the Rishi Ganga, balancing on logs.
 Gabar Singh, in his black, shiny ballroom shoes, just dances over these logs like nothing, but John and I are scared stiff while crossing.

-Finally, we reach agricultural areas, where some sheep herders invite us for tea.
+Finally, we reach agricultural areas, where sheep herders invite us for tea.
 Late in the afternoon, Gabar Singh points to a harvested field, saying: “This is a good place to camp.”

-When we reach Gabar Singh’s village, John hands him his sneakers, so that he’ll not have to wear his black ballroom shoes on future hikes.
+When we reach Gabar Singh’s village, John gives him his sneakers, so that he’ll not have to wear his black ballroom shoes on future hikes.
 Later that day we meet him in the street, clad in his best finery: Super-clean clothes and John’s sneakers.